- 1 Prime Movers and Different Forms of Energy Resources

-In the early days of aviation, gasoline engines were utilised to propel the aircraft.
-It was also during this time period that a device known as the gas turbine was developed, and it eventually replaced the usage of superchargers based on piston engines.
+In the early days of aviation, gasoline engines were utilized to propel aircraft.
+It was also during this time period that a device known as the gas turbine was developed, and it eventually replaced the use of superchargers based on piston engines.

 A quick summary of the prime movers

 Earlier attempts at power generating systems had some benefits and some drawbacks; but, only a few of them were focused on the design and construction of efficient gas turbines, which was a significant step forward.